tetratelabs/wazero/site/content/docs/how_the_optimizing_compiler_works/frontend.md

 - `f64`: 64-bit floating point
 - `v128`: 128-bit SIMD vector

+For simplicity, we don't have a dedicated type for pointers.
+Instead, we use the `i64` type to represent pointer values since we only support 64-bit architectures, unlike traditional compilers such as LLVM.

 Values and instructions are both allocated from pools to minimize memory allocations.

 ### Debug Flags